stevendborrelli/plat/Readme.md

 ##About
+Unix and Linux systems do not have a standardized way of providing basic platform information.

-`plat` will attempt to determine the operating system and version.
+`plat` will attempt to determine the operating system, version and chip architecture.

 ##Usage